AlejandroCanals/Flask-Multitools/README.md

-# An application that allows you to download videos and audios from YouTube, remove backgrounds from images, and merge PDFs, all in one single application!"
+# An application that allows you to download videos and audios from YouTube, remove backgrounds from images, and merge PDFs, all in one single application!

 # TECHNOLOGIES USED: